TanStack/react-charts/docs/src/pages/docs/api.md

 Secondary axes for the most part are automatic, but can be optionally configured to render their respective series using 3 different element types using the `AxisOptions<TDatum>['scaleType']` property:

 - `line`
-  - 1 Line per series (optional, eg. for Bubble/Scatter charts)
+  - 1 Line per series. (optional, eg. for Bubble/Scatter charts)
-  - 1 Circle per datum (optional)
+  - 1 Circle per datum. (optional)
 - `area`
-  - 1 Enclosed area per series
+  - 1 Enclosed area per series.
-  - 1 Line per series (optional)
+  - 1 Line per series (optional).
-  - 1 Circle per datum (optional)
+  - 1 Circle per datum (optional).
 - `bar`
-  - 1 Rectangle per datum
+  - 1 Rectangle per datum.

 Example